MrYsLab/telemetrix/docs/init.md

 in the [**Installing Telemetrix4Arduino**](./telemetrix4arduino.md) section of this document.

 ### arduino_wait
-This parameter specifies the amount of time that telemtrix assumes it takes for an Arduino to reboot the Telemetrix4Arduino sketch from a power-up or reset.
+This parameter specifies the amount of time that Telemetrix assumes it takes for an Arduino to reboot the Telemetrix4Arduino sketch from a power-up or reset.

 The default is 4 seconds.
 If the Arduino is not fully booted when com_port auto-discovery begins,